blackutcoffee/Wo-Ve-Mi/README.md

 ## I Enjoyed That Our Group Did Our Best To Complete All Graded Portions Before The Deadlines Both Individually And Collectively As A Group.
 I Really Apprecaite How Others H/elped Out When Some Team Mbrs Got Stuck At Work/School, Had Medical Emergencies, Or Just Needed Help Getting Unstuck With A Particular Project Assignment.

-## Utilizing Primary Resources (MDN, w3Schools), I Learned Mostly About Modals Plus, Client-Side Storage [Cookies], Notwithstanding MVP/SEO.
+## Utilizing Primary Resources (MDN, w3Schools), I Learned Mostly About Modals (Error-handling) Plus, Client-Side Storage [Cookies], Notwithstanding MVP/SEO.